The benefits of a home battery in combination with charging stations

 • Smart inverter or energy management system that controls generation, storage, and consumption.

-• App or platform to easily set and manage charging times and battery usage.
+• App or platform through which you easily set and manage charging times and battery usage.

-Why Invest in a Home Battery for EV Charging Now?
+Why invest now in a home battery for EV charging?

 The energy and mobility market is changing rapidly.
-With the reduction of net metering, rising grid management costs, and pressure on the electricity grid, it is becoming increasingly attractive to have control over your energy consumption.
+With the phasing out of net metering, rising grid management costs, and pressure on the electricity grid, it becomes increasingly attractive to have control over your energy consumption.
 A home battery prepares you for a future where flexible charging and self-consumption of energy are essential.
-Moreover, you avoid surprises like grid upgrades or high feed-in costs.
+Moreover, you avoid surprises such as grid upgrades or high feed-in costs.
 By investing in a home battery, you make your charging solution smarter, cheaper, and more sustainable.
-Especially now that more and more charging stations support Dynamic Load Balancing as a standard, you can make a big difference in costs and comfort with relatively simple steps.
+Especially now that more and more charging stations support Dynamic Load Balancing as standard, you can make a big difference in costs and comfort with relatively simple steps.

 Can I connect my existing charging station to a home battery?

-Yes, provided that the charging station supports Dynamic Load Balancing or is linked via an energy manager.
+Yes, provided the charging station supports Dynamic Load Balancing or is connected via an energy manager.

-How much do I save with a home battery for EV charging?
+How much extra can I save with a home battery for EV charging?

 On average €300 to €600 per year, depending on your driving and charging pattern.

-Is peak shaving mandatory with multiple EVs at home?
+Is peak flattening mandatory with multiple EVs at home?

 Not yet, but it prevents high costs for grid upgrades.